VincentFealy/COSC-120/README.md

 Project 1
 Concepts Explored

-Throughout this course, I developed experience with:
+# In this course, I developed experience with:

 Fundamental programming concepts
 Variables and data types